manwar/perlweeklychallenge-club/challenge-104/abigail/README.md

 This challenge is beyond simple.
 Since we're asked to generate a fixed number of numbers, we don't need do any calculations, or even handle a single if statement.
 A single print statement is enough.
+This makes it easy to create solutions in many languages.
+In some, we also have an alternative solution, where we actually calculate the solution.

 ### Solutions
 * AWK